Panasonic L1 vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L1 does not offer wifi capability.
+In contrast, the L1 does not provide wifi capability.

 Both the L1 and the A7 have been discontinued, but can regularly be found used on eBay.
 The L1 was replaced by the Panasonic L10, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic L1 Manual (free pdf) or the online Sony A7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic L1 or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.